 They will need to have a copy on file in order to set up school-based supports for your child (like a CEA, speech therapy, occupational therapy and physical therapy) and to start an Individualized Education Plan for your child.

 Sometimes the thing that helps the most is to realize that you and your family are not alone.
 Meeting someone whose response is “Oh, sure, my child does that too!” often goes a long way to helping us cope with the road ahead.
-Check out our forums to get involved in our online community.
+Connect with us on Facebook to get involved in our online community.